mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.0-2023/docs/generate-resnet50-submission.md

 ## Run Commands

-Bert has two variants - `bert-99` and `bert-99.9` where the `99` and `99.9` specifies the required accuracy constraint with respect to the reference floating point model. `bert-99.9` model is applicable only on a datacenter system.
+We need to get imagenet full dataset to make image-classification submissions for MLPerf inference.
+Since this dataset is not publicly available via a URL please follow the instructions given [here](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-dataset-imagenet-val/README-extra.md) to download the dataset and register in CM.

-On edge category `bert-99` has Offline and SingleStream scenarios and in datacenter category both `bert-99` and `bert-99.9` have Offline and Server scenarios.
+On edge category ResNet50 has Offline, SingleStream and MultiStream scenarios and in datacenter category it has Offline and Server scenarios.
 The below commands are assuming an edge category system.

 ### Onnxruntime backend